maveniverse/njord/README.md

 That's all!
 No project change needed at all.
 Next, let's see an example of Apache Maven project (I used `maven-gpg-plugin`):

 1. For example’s sake, I took last release of plugin: `git checkout maven-gpg-plugin-3.2.7`
 2. Deploy it (locally stage): `mvn -P apache-release deploy -DaltDeploymentRepository=id::njord:` (The `id` is really unused, is there just to fulfil deploy plugin syntax requirement.
 The URL `njord:` will use "default" store template that is RELEASE.
-You can target other templates by using, and is equivalent of this `njord:default`.
+You can target other templates by using, and is equivalent of this `njord:release`.
 You can stage locally snapshots as well with URL `njord:snapshot`.
 Finally, you can target existing store with `njord:store:storename-xxx`).
 3. Check staged store names: `mvn njord:list`
 4. Check locally staged content: `mvn njord:list-content -Dstore=release-xxx` (use store name from above)
 5. Publish it to `repository.apache.org`: `mvn njord:publish -Dstore=release-xxx -Dtarget=apache-rao` (use store name from above)